 Sponsorships and Endorsements

-Sponsorships are where the financial landscape starts getting intriguing.
+Sponsorships are where the finances of this sport become intriguing.
 Leading brands in the bowling industry, like Brunswick, Storm, or Hammer, have vested interests in endorsing top-performing athletes.
 These sponsorships can come in different flavors:

 It’s hard to pin down the exact figures, but top-tier bowlers might receive endorsements ranging from $5,000 to $50,000 annually, sometimes even more, especially if they maintain a high profile and consistent performance.